medikoo/es5-ext/README.md

 Returns copy of the object with all enumerable properties.
 Additionally nested objects can be copied aswell

 ### count(obj)

+Counts number of enumerable own properties on object

 ### descriptor
 ### diff(obj1, obj2)
 ### extend(obj, [properties])